rodrigobrandao/vstsAPI/README.md

       node index.js

-The file module/vsts.js requires authorization from VSTS Base64 and you need to convert it like this: "":[your_token_from VSTS]
+The file module/vsts.js requires authorization from VSTS Base64 So, you need to convert it like this: "":[your_token_from VSTS] and then gerate a Base64 string

       var authorization = "Basic xxxxxx"